frc-web-components/docs/docs/source/plugins.rst

    }

-Instead of setting the source directly, we will be instead be updating the URL hash string by calling the `updateHash` method:
+Instead of setting the source directly, we will instead be updating the URL hash string by calling the `updateHash` method:

 .. code-block:: typescript